simplecontainer/smr/README.md

 -------------------------
 To start using simple container first run it to generate smr project and build configuration file.

+Example provided is for Docker platform which is only currently supported.

+Future platforms to be included:
+- Podman

 ### Configuration for the localhost
 Exposing the control plane only to the localhost:
 ```bash